 The First Aid at work course will enable candidates to provide emergency first aid as above and also:

-Heads of Schools and Service Directors should carry out a first aid needs assessment to ensure the type of training course chosen is appropriate for the circumstances of their school / service directorate.
+Heads of Faculties and service directorates should carry out a first aid needs assessment to ensure the type of training course chosen is appropriate for the circumstances of their Faculty / service directorate.
 The University Security section will continue to provide contingency FAW cover and all security personnel will continue to be FAW certificated.

-First aid training is delivered by OHSAS but organised by SEC.
-If you would like to find out more about First aid training (available dates etc) please contact Tanya Cairns: firstname.lastname@example.org or call her on ext 7102.
+First aid training is delivered by the British Red Cross but organised by SEC.
+If you would like to find out more about First aid training (available dates etc) please contact Tanya Cairns: email@example.com or call her on ext 7102.

 First aid equipment:

 Each Faculty / service directorate is required to provide one or more first aid kits (decided upon through the risk assessment process) which should be located in convenient and prominent places throughout the Faculty / service directorate (preferably near to suitable hand washing facilities).